quarkusio/quarkus-quickstarts/tests-with-coverage/README.md

 ## Measuring the coverage of JUnit tests using JaCoCo

-It is now time to introduce Jacoco to measure the coverage.
-The straightforward way to add Jacoco to your build is to reference the plugin in your pom.xml.
+It is now time to introduce JaCoCo to measure the coverage.
+The straightforward way to add JaCoCo to your build is to reference the plugin in your `pom.xml`.

 ```XML
     <properties>